 Overall, reasonably happy with the job done and happy to consider using DJR again for any gas fitting and plumbing be it for my own place or for a rental property.

 Update 26th January 2023:They eventually were able to get their guys to come around and do the job in the end.
 Updated the review accordingly.
 However still trying to get them to fix their invoice which was higher than the agreed written quote.

 Used this company before many years ago and called upon them again last year to conduct a moss spray treatment on my concrete tile roof.

-After 3 false starts / no shows along with a price quote irregularity, 2 of their roofers eventually came along and did a good job with moss spraying on the roof.
+After 3 false starts / no shows along with a price quote irregularity, 2 of their roofers eventually came along and did the moss spray on the roof.
 It appears Edwards and Hardy introduced a new job booking/scheduling system which has resulted in some frustrations to both customers (such as myself) and their own front line staff in the last year or so.
 This resulted in me having to repeatedly chase up via Email, texts and phone calls as to the status of the job and when they could expect to come around.

 Job was completed within an hour.
 Apart from one missed cracked tile (a check of the tiles was included as part of the roof moss spray), no real issues with their front line staff who diligently got to the job, were pleasant to deal with and answered any questions I had.
 The company in general terms however will need to sort their back end systems and work on their communication as according their own field staff, they’ve had multiple complaints of the same issues from other customers.